 - 53. There shall be a diocesan tribunal of each diocese, the Special Tribunal and the Appellate Tribunal, and there may be a provincial tribunal of any province. - 54.
-(1) 28 A diocesan tribunal shall be the court of the bishop and shall consist of a president appointed by the bishop and not less than two other members as may be prescribed by ordinance of the synod of the diocese.
+(1) A diocesan tribunal shall be the court of the bishop and shall consist of a president, who shall be the bishop, or a deputy president appointed by him and not less than two other members as may be prescribed by ordinance of the synod of the diocese.